 The Art Quilt Association

-PUBLICATIONS: The Art Quilt Association was featured in Quilters Newsletter Magazine in the December 2007 issue.
-Fourteen quilts by artists from AQuA appeared in the magazine, the best known quilting magazine in the United States.
+AQuA was featured in “Quilters Newsletter Magazine in the December 2007 issue.
+Fourteen quilts by our artists appeared in the magazine, the best known quilting magazine in the United States.